xzel23/utility/README.md

 - correct name of overloaded method to Graphics.inverseTransform() (was Graphics.transformToLocal())
 - support copying RichText to to the clipboard (uses HTML format)
-- support getting texts (String), images and paths from the clipboard
+- support getting texts (String), images, and paths from the clipboard
 - fix HtmlConverter.useCss() ignoring the passed parameter
 - fix LangUtil.isOneOf(null, args...) throwing NPE (note that the remaining elements @NonNull)
 - add convenience methods Style.create(Font) and Style.create(Font, Color, Color)